gchahal1982/G3DAI/docs/platform-architecture/ai-platforms-analysis-summary.md

 ## 🎯 Strategic Recommendations

 ### **1. Focus on High-Value Platforms**
-Prioritize development of `automl` and `codeforge` as they have the highest business impact and user demand.
+Prioritize development of `automl` and `aura` as they have the highest business impact and user demand.

 ### **2. Implement Domain-Based Organization**
 Group related platforms together to improve navigation and enable shared resources.